SvenMichaelKlose/tunix/src/contrib/small-c/growroom/bdb/README.md

 Bielefeld DB
 ============

-This is a key/value database library.
+This is a key/value database library and every Unixoid operating system should have one.
+In traditional Unices it is the "Berkeley DB" but this one is a lot simpler and intended to be used on tiny computers with no fancy memory management.

+Features:

-* Light-weight, written in ANSI-C.
+* Light-weight; written in ANSI-C.
 * Embedded; for use in applications.
 * Simple API.
-* Records of variable length and any format.
-Nust contain their keys.
+* Records of variable lengths and any format.
+Must contain their keys.
 * Fast; using b-trees and LRU lists.
-* Storage to free main memory (e.g. file or extended memory).
+* Secondary storage to free main memory.
-* High-performance, indexed access to records in memory and storage.
+* Long-term storage

+Operations:

+* Add record
+* Find record
+* Map record
+* Get next/previous record ordered
+* Empty cache to storage

+Limitations:

+* IDs of mapped records are not validated (on storage level).
-* Long-term storage.
+* Records cannot be removed from storage.
+It continues growing.
-* Stackless b-tree operations.
-* Maximum number of records, storage and record size in bytes is 64K, 2G or more, depending on compile-time options.
+* Maximum number of records and storage size is defined at compile-time.
+* One index per database only.

+Future enhancements:

+* ID validation for testing at least by adding ID databases.